gabyx/Githooks/README.md

   - "--all"

 # If you want to make sure your file is not
 # treated always as the newest version.
-Fix it!
+Fix the version by:
 version: 1
 ```